troywiegel/goals/README.md

-# Goal Setter
+# Goals

-## This is a full-stack MERN app for setting goals.
+## This is a full-stack MERN app for achieving your goals.
 It has full user authentication, authorization and a RESTful CRUD API back-end.